 Another example is the California 7-day rule, which requires at least seven calendar days between the time the prenup in its final form is presented and when it’s signed by the parties.
 So, if you’re in California and thinking of getting a prenup with just six days ’til wedding day, you won’t be able to create a valid prenup.
 In other words, violating California’s 7-day rule will land you with an invalid prenup.

-All in all, the best way to go about avoiding this pitfall is to get the prenup-making process started three to six months before the wedding day.
+All in all, the best way to avoid this pitfall is to get the prenup-making process started three to six months before the wedding day.
 This should give you plenty of time to find a lawyer (if you need one), discuss the terms, negotiate, and finalize everything.
-If you are someone who missed your window of opportunity for a prenup, then you still have the option of getting a postnup
+If you are someone who missed your window of opportunity for a prenup, then you still have the option of getting a postnup.

 Not signed voluntarily